jazzcat/qdmr/doc/reveng/cotre/README.md

 4   ...                                                            | Sequence number               |
    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ```
-For read requests, the first two bytes are fixed to `0xff` and `0x02`, where the former is fixed for all requests and responses while the second appears to be the packet type.
-The Address is likely given as a 32bit integer in little-endian.
+For read requests, the first two bytes are fixed to `0xff` and `0x02`, where the former is fixed for all requests and responses while the second appears to be the request type or opcode.
+The address to read from is given as a 32bit integer in little-endian.
 The last byte appears to be a sequence number, when reading a *larger* block of data.
 That is, more than 4 bytes at once.
+The sequence number appears to be in the range [1,128], I've never observed sequence number 0 or any number larger than 128.
+When the sequence number reaches 128, it wraps around to 1.

 #### Read response
 ```